bhamail/jenkins-parent/README.md

 3. Deploy this parent pom to your repo via: mvn deploy This will validate your configuration, as well as ensure the parent pom is available in your repo for use by project A and B.
 4. After this project is deployed, you can setup two new jenkins jobs for project jenkins-a and jenkins-b (be sure to use "maven" jobs).
+Use maven goal: clean deploy.
 Verify the projects can build individually.
 After you have built both jobs in Jenkins, make sure project B appears as a "downstream" project from project A. Similarly, project A should appear as "upstream" when viewed from project B.
 Verify when you manually trigger a build of project A, that project B automatically builds also.
 5. To reproduce the permissions problem, run "mvn release" on project A. This will increment the version number of A (and publish a release version of a.jar).
+For example, project A started at version 1.0-SNAPSHOT, was released as version 1.0, and is now at version 1.1-SNAPSHOT.
-Quickly (before any Jenkins build is triggered, for example due to scm polling), edit the pom.xml of Project B to reference the new RELEASE version of a.jar (non-snapshot), and commit this change to Project B's pom.xml to the source bank.
-Now you can manually trigger a build of Project A. The build will likely fail during the downstream build of Project B.
+(Note: Ensure no build of project A is triggered during the next steps, for example due to scm polling)

+Now edit the pom.xml of Project B to reference the new SNAPSHOT version of a.jar (for example: 1.1-SNAPSHOT).
+Commit this change to Project B's pom.xml to the source bank.
+Notice that at this point, the new SNAPSHOT version of a.jar has never been published to the repository.
+It will only be published when Jenkins runs project A.
+ Now you can manually trigger a build of Project A.

+The build will likely fail during the downstream build of Project B. This is because of the delay in Artifactory asynchronously applying permissions to newly published a.jar (thus Project B fails when trying to use the new a.jar).